Holiday (Madonna song): Live performances

-With the exception of 2019―2020's Madame X Tour, "Holiday" has been included in nearly all of Madonna's concert tours.
-On the Virgin Tour (1985), it served as the second number, with Madonna dressed in lace leggings, layered accessories, and joined by two male dancers.
-The Observer–Reporters Terry Hazlett described the crowd’s reaction as comparable to a "World Series catch".
-A recording of the performance at Detroit's Cobo Hall was included in the Madonna Live: The Virgin Tour video release.
-On July 13, 1985, she performed the song at the Philadelphia Live Aid benefit concert, joking that she wouldn't remove her jacket because, "[the media] might hold it against me ten years from now".
+With the exception of the Madame X Tour (2019–2020), "Holiday" has been featured in nearly all of Madonna's concert tours.
+During the Virgin Tour of 1985, it was performed as the second number of the show.
+Accompanied by two male dancers, she sang and danced while playing a tambourine.
+Terry Hazlett of The Observer–Reporter observed that everytime she tossed the tambourine into the air and caught it, the crowd reacted "as if it were a World Series catch".
+A recording of the performance at Detroit's Cobo Arena was included in the tour's video release.
+On July 13, 1985, Madonna performed the song at the Philadelphia Live Aid benefit concert, where she jokingly remarked that she would not remove her jacket because "[the media] might hold it against me ten years from now".